 If information is discovered alleging that a past student of the College committed a Code violation at the time he or she was a student, a report shall be made to the Vice President of Academic Affairs (for undergraduate academic violations), Graduate Chair of the Department (for graduate academic violations), or the Director of Student Affairs (for non-academic violations), who shall determine the procedures to follow and the appropriate sanction.

 A student facing potential disciplinary sanctions other than an oral warning will be given a conduct proceeding in the form of a disciplinary meeting with an administrator or a designated school agent.
-For academic matters, the administrator shall be the Vice President of Academic Af- fairs (undergraduate) or Graduate Chair of the Department (graduate); for non-academic matters, the administrator shall be the Director of Student Affairs or a designee.
-If one incident gives rise to both academic and non-academic is- sues and/or undergraduate and graduate issues, the cognizant officials will decide which administrator(s) will handle the matter.
+For academic matters, the administrator shall be the Vice President of Academic Affairs (undergraduate) or Graduate Chair of the Department (graduate); for non-academic matters, the administrator shall be the Director of Student Affairs or designee.
+If one incident gives rise to both academic and non-academic issues and/or undergraduate and graduate issues, the cognizant officials will decide which administrator(s) will handle the matter.

-Whether to impose sanctions turns on the nature and severity of the conduct as well as the student’s demeanor and disciplinary history.
+Whether to impose sanctions turns on the nature and severity of the unsatisfactory conduct or progress, as well as the student’s demeanor and disciplinary history.
 Types of sanctions that may be imposed in accordance with this Code of Student Conduct are as follows:

 Student Grievance Resolution

 Fei Tian College is an academic community guided by the principles of Truthfulness, Compassion, and Forbearance.
-The College expects its members to live a self-reflective life and treat others with courtesy, dignity, and kindness.
+The College expects its members to live a self-reflective life, maintain a lofty attitude, and to treat others with courtesy, dignity, and kindness.
 When a student believes he or she has been treated in a manner inconsistent with College policies resulting in a specific decision, act, or condition that affects the student’s standing, he or she may use the internal procedures described herein to assist in resolving the grievance.